xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 ### enable-set-ttl

-It's possible to match the TTL but also to manipulate this value.
-It's a bit outside of the scope of this post, so we invite you to check this URL if you are looking for more details.
+Even if it's a bit outside of the scope of this article, it's possible to match the TTL field but also to manipulate this value.
+We invite you to check this URL if you are looking for more details.

 [https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/ip-addresses/b-ip-addresses-cr-ncs5500/b-ncs5500-ip-addresses-cli-reference_chapter_01.html#id_60681](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/ip-addresses/b-ip-addresses-cr-ncs5500/b-ncs5500-ip-addresses-cli-reference_chapter_01.html#id_60681)

-### frag match
+### Fragment match

-We differentiate 3 types:
+We differentiate 3 types of packets:
 - non-fragmented
 - initial fragments (with the port information)
 - non-initial fragments (without the port number)

 In the third category, we don't treat non-initial non-last and non-initial last fragments differently.

 In NCS5500 platforms, we can match IPv4 fragments but we don't support IPv6 fragments.

-Example:
+Configuration example:

 <div class="highlighter-rouge">
 <pre class="highlight">